New York

 Lane splitting, also known as lane filtering or white-lining, is the practice of motorcyclists riding between lanes or rows of slow-moving or stationary vehicles.
 Although it is commonly associated with crowded cities like Los Angeles, lane splitting has also found its place in the bustling streets of New York.
 The history of lane splitting in the state dates back several decades, with motorcyclists using this maneuver as a means to navigate through congested traffic.
 It has become a recognized technique, albeit with some controversy and legal grey areas.

-See also How Far Is Connecticut From New York By Plane
+See also What Time Is Sunset In New York

 In New York, the presence of lane splitting can be attributed to the high population density and heavy traffic that plagues the city’s streets on a daily basis.
 Motorcycle riders often find themselves stuck in bumper-to-bumper traffic, making lane splitting an attractive option to weave through the gridlock.
 The practice has gradually gained acceptance among riders who see it as a way to save time and reduce frustration, while opponents argue that it poses safety risks for both the motorcyclists and other road users.
 As a result, the history and presence of lane splitting in New York have prompted ongoing debates and discussions regarding its legality and potential regulation.